• Menu

 A. Our rule of thumb is not to bring more than two pairs of shoes – one pair for walking and perhaps a pair of sandals, tennis shoes or small boots (depending on the weather forecast).

 Because of the heat, you might find yourself wanting to wear sandals (ie. Tevas) even into the evening.
 But there will be a fair amount of walking around as we’re touring, so make sure your shoes are comfortable.
-And there will be an optional walk/hike in the Atlas Mountains that if you choose to do it (it’s about 2 hours), you’ll definitely want sneakers or light hiking shoes.
+And there will be an optional walk/hike in the Atlas Mountains that if you choose to do it (it is about an hour to 90 minutes), you’ll definitely want sneakers or light hiking shoes.

-Q. Can I wear Tevas or Birkenstocks the entire tour?
+Q. Can I wear Tevas or other sandals the entire tour?

-A. If you’re comfortable wearing sandals like Tevas for walking all day, they are fine, but you may want to bring a pair of socks for the cooler evenings (or consider bringing another pair of shoes for evening).
+A. If you’re comfortable wearing sandals like Tevas for walking all day, that’s fine.
+But you may want to bring a pair of socks for the cooler evenings or consider bringing another pair of shoes for evening.

-Q. Will we bring luggage to the Sahara?
+Q. Will we have our luggage in the Sahara?

 Q. What type of day bag do you recommend for touring around?